 Since finding the food processor method of making pie crusts, butter crusts are making a comeback in my kitchen.
 This Sourdough pie crust is easy to make and it even rolled out well.
 I could get it into the pie plate in one piece and flute the edge with no problem.
-I have made ONLY one crust pies with this recipe so far.
-I’m still working up to trying it out for a two crust pie.
-That will be the acid test.

 Both the sour apple pie and the Sourdough Pumpkin pie with those cute sourdough cut outs on top benefitted from this pie crust.
 The flavor definitely went up a notch.
 The sour apple pie seemed like a good match for this flavorful crust.
 The Pumpkin pie was a bit more of a gamble.
 We were astonished the pumpkin pie turned out so well with this crust.
 Yum!

 And then came Thanksgiving.
 Kayti used my frozen pie dough to make a pumpkin, pecan and this beautiful strawberry Rhubarb Double crust pie.